WilliamStaudenmeier/Mobile_Trends_Using_Spark_and_Dash/README.md

 # PlayStore_and_AppStore_Trends_Using_Spark_and_Dash

-This is a light-weight Dash app using Python and Spark on the backend to process large files of PlayStore and AppStore data.
+This is a light-weight Dash app using Python and Spark on the backend to asyncronously process large files of PlayStore and AppStore data.

 The app consists of three main files:
 - app.py (entrypoint)